universidade-da-familia/portal-lider/README.md

 ## Built With

-* [React](https://reactjs.org/docs/getting-started.html) - A JavaScript library for building user interfaces
+* [React](https://reactjs.org/docs/getting-started.html) - A JavaScript library for building user interfaces.
 * [AdonisJS](https://adonisjs.com/docs/4.1/installation) - AdonisJs is a Node.js MVC framework that runs on all major operating systems.

 ## Authors